M16 rifle: Background

 (The M16) was much lighter compared to the M14 it replaced, ultimately allowing soldiers to carry more ammunition.
 The air-cooled, gas-operated, magazine-fed assault rifle was made of steel, aluminum alloy, and composite plastics, truly cutting-edge for the time.
 Designed with full and semi-automatic capabilities, the weapon initially did not respond well to wet and dirty conditions, sometimes even jamming in combat.
 After a few minor modifications, the weapon gained in popularity among troops on the battlefield.
 (Note: Per Haas: "Nicknamed a 'Mattel toy' because of its small caliber and lightweight design, the M16 became the standard service rifle for U.S. forces in Vietnam in 1967.
 The weapon was much lighter compared to the M14 it replaced, ultimately allowing Soldiers to carry more ammunition.
 The air-cooled, gas-operated, magazine-fed assault rifle was made of steel, aluminum alloy and composite plastics, truly cutting-edge for the time.
 Designed with full and semi-automatic capabilities, the weapon initially did not respond well to wet and dirty conditions, sometimes even jamming in combat.
 After a few minor modifications, the weapon gained in popularity among troops on the battlefield.
-Still in service today, the M16 is being phased out by the M4 carbine.)
+Still in service today, the M16 is being phased out by the M4 carbine.")

 Despite its early failures the M16 proved to be a revolutionary design and stands as the longest continuously serving rifle in US military history.
-It has been adopted by many US allies and the 5.56×45 mm NATO cartridge has become not only the NATO standard but "the standard assault-rifle cartridge in much of the world."
+It has been adopted by many US allies and the 5.56×45mm NATO cartridge has become not only the NATO standard but "the standard assault-rifle cartridge in much of the world".
 It also led to the development of small-caliber high-velocity service rifles by every major army in the world.
 It is a benchmark against which other assault rifles are judged.
 (Note: Per Gourley: "Colt literature notes that the fourth generation of the M16 "still represents the world standard by which all other weapons of this class are judged.
 Its combat-proven performance is verified by the fact that over eight million M16 weapon systems have been produced and placed in military service throughout the world."

 Per Valpolini: "Among western armies the M4 with its 356-mm-long barrel remains the benchmark type, although reports from the field have shown some criticism regarding its reliability in sand and dusty environments due to the direct impingement or 'gas-tube' system that tends to bring carbon blow-back into the chamber, while hot gases used to cycle the weapon generate heat problems.")